WUMUXIAN/blog-wumuxian/hexo/source/_posts/Gotchas-for-Methods-in-Go.md

 tMap["key"].Method() is not ok
 ```

 Due to the nature of Go's pass-by-value, there is on more important thing to take note.
 That is if all the methods of a named type T have a receiver type of T itself (not \*T), it is safe to copy instances of that type; calling any of its methods necessarily makes a copy.
 For example, time.Duration values are liberally copied, including as arguments to functions.
 But if any method has a pointer receiver, you should avoid copying instances of T because doing so may violate internal invariants.
-For example, copy ing an instance of bytes.Buffer would cause the original and the copy to alias the same underlying array of bytes.
+For example, copying an instance of bytes.Buffer would cause the original and the copy to alias the same underlying array of bytes.
 Subsequent method calls would have unpredictable effects.

-> Gotcha 6: It's not safe to copy instances of a named type T, if T has methods that have pointer receivers as it will have unpredictable effects because the original and the copy will be pointing to the same underlying data.
+> Gotcha 6: It's not safe to copy instances of a named type T, if T has methods that have pointer receivers, as it will have unpredictable effects because the original and the copy will be pointing to the same underlying data.

 ### Conclusion

 `Methods` are one of the key feature for object-oriented style of programming, in this article we introduced 6 Gotchas regarding the `Methods` of Go for named types which will be very helpful for new Go programmers.
-If you are new to Go, you might feel some of them strange, however once you get used to it, you'll find it quite nature and easy to understand.